GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/4_performance.typ

 === Performance
 <sec:simulator:simulator:performance>

-In this section, a simple ben
+//In this section, a simple ben

+#gaet[
+  This section is not very important and can be omitted if too little time is available.
+]

 #draft[
   - FFT convolution complexity w.r.t the length of the signal ($O(n)$ I suppose)